 who, by way of commerce or the slave-market, had come to live in

+the West.
 From the centres where such people lived .the cult

 spread but very slowly.